aldavigdis/connector-for-dk/readme.txt

 * Added support for customer contacts for registered customers (signed-in users)
 * Added a licensing system
 * Added updates via Github
+* Improved the accuracy of VAT calculations
+* Added Iceland to the WooCommerce list of countries that use VAT

 == Frequently Asked Questions ==